-67) Development within the Parish should be sustainable and of a high quality of design and in keeping with the character of the area.
+- 65) Development within the parish should be sustainable and a high quality of design and in keeping with the character of the area.
 The following policy is based on the industry standard for assessing quality of development proposals.
-The basic principles of Policy LP1 with regard to location and development size should be followed.
+The basic principles of Policy LP1 with regard to location and development size should be followed. - 66) All new development in the Plan Area will be required to be of a high quality and meet the appropriate standards of design, construction, layout and local distinctiveness which reflect the nature of the parish.
+They should adopt design, materials and landscaping in keeping with the local vernacular unless an acceptably high standard of alternate or contemporary design can be demonstrated, enabling the development to accord with the aim of this policy as well as policies elsewhere within this plan.